logic-OT/Generic-Naive-Bayes/README.md

    ```
    from generic_bayes import bayesian_classifier
    ```
-4. Instantiate the model.
+4. Instantiate the model and pass in your data.
 This automatcailly fits the training data to the model
     ```
     model = bayesian_classifier(X_train,Y_train)
     ```